Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

   *Operational* state depending on the unattended boot setting.

 .. note::
-   If a node is isolated with ``force-new``, it will now be desynchronized with the cluster: any new writes on it or the cluster cannot be reconciled.
-The node can still re-join the cluster, but will lose all its local modifications.
+   If a node is isolated with ``force-new``, it will desynchronized with the cluster: any new writes on it or the cluster cannot be reconciled.
+The node can still rejoin the cluster but will lose all its local modifications.

 The ``POST /cluster/force-new`` endpoint, which is only available in the